-AWESOME.
-Dr. Mario!
-Both main gameplay themes, Fever and Chill are well-known to fans of the series, and even the .
+- Dr. Mario!
+Both main gameplay themes, Fever and Chill are well-known to fans of the series, and even the mode select song.

-For your listening pleasure, a song from a game not made by Nintendo, in which Mario does not appear, remixed for a game by another company that isn't Nintendo.
+- For your listening pleasure, a song from a game not made by Nintendo, in which Mario does not appear, remixed for a game by another company that isn't Nintendo.
 It still belongs here.
-Starring Wario!, 's take on the first stage theme from DDR Mario Mix .
+Starring Wario!, DDR Mario Mix's take on the first stage theme from Wario World.

-Wario World Even (SNES version, at least) gets a piece of awesome audio.
-Just listen to the catchy Mario is Missing!!
-Super Mario World theme mix that is the Moscow/Cairo music.
+- Even Mario is Missing!!
+(SNES version, at least) gets a piece of awesome audio.
+Just listen to the catchy Super Mario World theme mix that is the Moscow/Cairo music.

-Mario vs. Donkey Kong has a few outstanding pieces.
-In particular, there's the third Spooky House theme, the Mini Mario Level theme that would become the theme of the series, and the awesome TRUE final battle with DK.
+- Mario vs. Donkey Kong has a few outstanding pieces.
+In particular, there's the title theme that blends the main Mario and Donkey Kong themes together, the third Spooky House theme, the Mini Mario Level theme (and its remix) that would become the theme of the series, and the awesome TRUE final battle with DK.

-has some pretty nice music, like the Mario Pinball Land Puffer Cheep Boss theme, Bowser's Themes and the theme for King Tut which seems to be a remix of the Culex theme from .
+- Mario Pinball Land has some pretty nice music, like the Puffer Cheep Boss theme, Bowser's Themes and the theme for King Tut which seems to be a remix of the Culex theme from Super Mario RPG.